rlp10/svtest/README.md

 Svtest is a key/value store offered as an XML-RPC webservice, along with a command line client.

-Each client registers their own ID, and can then access a key/value store individual to that client ID.
+Each client registers their own ID, and can then access a key/value store unique to them.

 Usage
 -----

 Run the server program svserver.py to start the web server.
-The default host is "localhost" and port number is 9000.
+The default hostname and port number are "localhost" and 9000 respectively.
 Run "svserver.py -h" for details on how to change this.

 You can then register, store and retrieve values using svclient.py or any other XML-RPC client.
 You get usage information on running the client with "svclient.py -h".
-Once you register, svclient.py saves your client token in ~/.svtoken so you don't have to keep entering it.
+Once you register ("svclient register"), svclient.py saves your client token in ~/.svtoken so you don't have to keep entering it.

+If you register again, then it overwrites your previous token.

 Example
 -------